eurostat/README/README.md

 * [PING](https://github.com/eurostat/PING): Library of macro/function utilities developed (`R`/`SAS`/`Stata`) for the implementation of statistical processes in production environments (_note_: other components of the GSBPM model are also identified in this resource).
 * [java4eurostat](https://github.com/eurostat/java4eurostat): `Java` library for multi-dimensional data manipulation.
+* [EuroGeoStat](https://github.com/eurostat/EuroGeoStat): Manipulation of geographical and statistical data in `Java`, with a focus on Eurostat data.

 #### Data integration and record linkage ([GSBPM](https://statswiki.unece.org/display/GSBPM/Generic+Statistical+Business+Process+Model) 5.1)